-PICA Staff notes that the City has yet to complete all of the projects originally approved at the time of the various bond issuances.
-PICA Staff will continue to press the City to complete these projects.
+PICA Staff notes that the City has yet to complete all of the projects that have been approved for funding by PICA bond proceeds and associated interest earnings.
+While the City has made some progress in the past year at spending some of those funds, PICA Staff will continue to press the City to complete these projects.